Topological Defect Lines in bosonized Parafermionic CFTs: Finding Topological Defect Lines

 \subsection{$\ZZ_3$ Parafermion Theory}

 The $\ZZ_3$ Parafermion theory shares the same central charge $c=\frac{4}{5}$ with the 3-state Potts model.
 It has 6 primaries denoted by $\psi_{3,3},\psi_{3,-1},\psi_{3,1},\psi_{2,0},\psi_{1,1},\psi_{2,2}$.
 The conformal weights of the primaries are shown in Table \ref{tab:wt-z3}.
-To compute the TDLs, we find that we have to split the characters $\chi_{3,3}$ and $\chi_{2,0}$ into two parts, and the TDL operators act diagonally on these "sub-characters".
+To compute the TDLs, we find that we have to split the characters $\chi_{3,3}$ and $\chi_{2,0}$ into two ``sub-characters''.
 Then we can use the method in Section \ref{sec:basicsetups}, especially Eq. \eqref{eq:Zb1b} and \eqref{eq:Z1bb-2} to compute the TDLs.
 During the S transformation, extra characters get involved to make the algebra close.
 As a result, the S transformation represented as a matrix is larger than the original S matrix.
 The splitting happens to be the same as Eq. \eqref{eq:Z3-Potts-char}.
 So we can make use of the given result in the 3-state Potts model.
-Actually, the new $S$ matrix is exactly the same as that of the 3-state Potts model\footnote{The characters $\chi_{2,4},\chi_{4,4}$ and $\chi_{2,2},\chi_{2,3}$ of the 3-state Potts model always appear together.
-So one can treat the sum of them as one character when writing down the $S$ matrix.}, and the solution of TDLs is the same as the one in the previous section.
+Actually, the new $S$ matrix is exactly the same as that of the 3-state Potts model More explicitly, the extended $S$ matrix is